-Articles 14 and 15 of the Board Regulations regulate the general duties of care and loyalty of directors in exercising the functions inherent to their position.
-In particular, Article 14.2(f) stipulates that directors must report and, if appropriate, resign when situations arise that affect them, whether or not they are related to their actions in the Company itself, that may damage the credit and reputation of the Company and, in particular, any criminal proceedings in which they are under investigation, and of their procedural developments.
-After having been informed or otherwise learned of the matter, the Board will examine the case as soon as possible and, having regard to the specific circumstances, will decide, following a report from the Appointments Committee, whether to take any action, such as opening an internal investigation, requesting the resignation of the Director or proposing the Director's removal.
+Articles 14 and 15 of the Rules of the Board of Directors regulate the general duties of care and loyalty of directors in exercising the functions inherent to their position.
+In particular, Article 14.2 (f) of the Rules of the Board of Directors requires Board members to report, and if appropriate, resign when situations arise that affect them, whether or not they are related to their actions in the Company itself, that may damage the credit and reputation of the Company and, in particular, any criminal proceedings in which they are under investigation, and of their procedural developments.
+After having been informed or otherwise learned of the matter, the Board will examine the case as soon as possible and, having regard to the specific circumstances, will decide, following a report from the Nominations Committee, whether to take any action, such as opening an internal investigation, requesting the resignation of the Director or proposing the Director's removal.
 This must be reported in the Annual Corporate Governance Report, unless there are special circumstances that justify otherwise, which must be recorded in the minutes, without prejudice to the information that the Company must disclose, if appropriate, at the time the corresponding measures are adopted.
-Likewise, Article 14(2)(e) establishes that directors must take the necessary measures to avoid incurring in situations in which their interests may conflict with the Company's corporate interests and their duties to the Company.
+Likewise, article 14.2 (e) establishes that directors must adopt the necessary measures to avoid incurring in situations in which their interests may conflict with the corporate interest and their duties to the Company.

-In accordance with the above, Article 15(3) of the Board Regulations specifies the obligation for directors to report to the Board any direct or indirect conflicts of interest that they or persons related to them may have with the Company's interest.
+In line with the above, article 15.3 of the Rules of the Board of Directors specifies the obligation of directors to notify the Board of any situation of direct or indirect conflict that they or persons related to them may have with the Company's interests.